amandamoreyra/amandamoreyra/README.md

-I'm Amanda Moreira 👋
+Hi! 👋
-I live in Fortaleza, Ceará, Brazil.I have an Msc degree in Development and Environment from Federal University of Ceará (2018).
+I'm Amanda Moreira, I live in Fortaleza, Ceará, Brazil.I have an Msc degree in Development and Environment from Federal University of Ceará (2018).
 Currently, I'm a researcher in Earth and Environmental Sciences at Funceme.

 <!---